Uzi Peres: Death

-Peres died aged 41 on 31 July 1992, when he was one of 113 people killed on the Thai Airways International Airbus that crashed into a hillside whilst trying to make a bad weather landing in Kathmandu.
+Peres died aged 41 on 31 July 1992, when he was one of 113 people killed on Thai Airways International Flight 311 that crashed into a hillside whilst trying to make a bad weather landing in Kathmandu.
 He left a wife, Bracha, and three children, Sara, David and Michael.
 Together with the Israel Film and Television Directors Association, the Peres family established an annual prize in Uzi's name, awarded in conjunction with the Tel Aviv Cinematheque, to the director of an outstanding short film.

 A plaque dedicates to Peres at Tel Aviv Cinematheque includes a quote from one of his early films, Pareil pas pareil (1978), which reads: "I would like to be able to turn every moment of life into a celebration, to build memorials to everything beautiful, to all that exists ... in order to preserve and endlessly multiply all that a dream allows."